Asteroid Cloud

 Metadata & payloads

-Attach JSON metadata to each vector: text, source, tags, prices, timestamps, or any fields your app needs.
-Read, replace, or merge it without changing the vector.
+Attach JSON metadata to each vector: document text, source, tags, timestamps, tenant IDs, or any fields your app needs for retrieval.
+Read, replace, or merge metadata without changing the vector.

 client.get_payload(1) # -> {...}